ProgClubGSU/ProgClubSite/README.md

 **Getting Access:**
 1. Contact a club officer on Discord or at club meetings
 2. Request access to the Sanity CMS workspace
-3. You'll receive an invitation to join the PROGgsuSite project
+3. You'll receive an invitation to join the progsuSite project

 **Using Sanity Studio:**
 1. Navigate to the studio directory: `cd studio`